orval-labs/orval/docs/src/pages/reference/configuration/output.md

 Will generate API docs using [TypeDoc](https://typedoc.org/). by default these docs will be in Markdown format.

-TypeDoc can be configured by creating a config file e.g. `typedoc.config.mjs` in your project root (see the [config docs](https://typedoc.org/options/configuration/#options) for a full list of supported file names) or by passing a config filename to the `config` option below.
+TypeDoc can be configured by passing the [options](https://typedoc.org/options/) to the `docs` object or by creating a config file e.g. `typedoc.config.mjs` in your project root (see the [config docs](https://typedoc.org/options/configuration/#options) for a full list of supported file names) or by passing a config filename to the `configPath` option below.

 See the TypeDoc [configuration documentation](https://typedoc.org/options/) for more details.

 The `docs` option can take some properties to customize the generation if you set it to an object.
 If you set it to `true`, the default options will be used.

+When no output directory destination is specified in `config`, the file will be output to the `docs` directory by default.

-#### config
+#### configPath

 Type: `String`.